US will review oil and gas leasing program in Alaska refuge

 A law passed in 2017 called for at least two lease sales within the coastal plain, with the first before Dec.
 22, 2021, and the second before Dec.
 22, 2024, the land agency has said.
 The first lease sale was held in January, in the waning days of the Trump administration.

-Alaska political leaders, including the current Republican congressional delegation, had long pushed to open the coastal plain to development.
-Drilling supporters have viewed development as a way to boost oil production, generate revenue and create or sustain jobs.
+Alaska political leaders, including the current Republican congressional delegation, have long pushed to open the coastal plain to development.
+Drilling supporters view development as a way to boost oil production, generate revenue and create or sustain jobs.

 Critics have said the area off the Beaufort Sea provides habitat for wildlife including caribou, polar bears and birds — and should be off limits to drilling.
-The Indigenous Gwich’in consider the coastal plain sacred and have expressed concern about impacts to a caribou herd on which they have relied for subsistence.
+The Indigenous Gwich’in consider the coastal plain sacred and have expressed concern about impacts to a caribou herd they rely on for subsistence.

+Alaska U.S. Sen. Dan Sullivan in a statement said Tuesday's announcement was a “political stall tactic” and called on Haaland to “accept the science” in the existing environmental review.

+By initiating a new review, “the Biden administration is ignoring the will of Congress, the will of Alaskans and the best interests of the Alaska Native communities on the North Slope," Sullivan said.

 The notice released Tuesday said the purpose of the supplemental review planned by the Bureau of Land Management was bound by law and remained the same as the earlier review: to implement provisions of the 2017 law.

-The notice said potential alternatives to be considered include those that would designate certain areas as open or closed to leasing, limit surface development, bar surface infrastructure in sensitive areas and “otherwise avoid or mitigate” oil and gas activity impacts.
+The notice said potential alternatives to be considered included those that would designate certain areas as open or closed to leasing, limit surface development, prohibit surface infrastructure in sensitive areas and “otherwise avoid or mitigate” oil and gas activity impacts.

+Tim Woody, a spokesperson for The Wilderness Society, noted in an email that the law calls for another lease sale by late 2024.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.